Kirchhundem: Coat of arms

-The municipal arms were conferred on the community of Kirchhundem on 24 February 1972, and they are those formerly borne by the old Amt of Kirchhundem.
+The municipal arms were conferred on the municipality of Kirchhundem on 24 February 1972, and they are those formerly borne by the old Amt of Kirchhundem.
 The billets (small rectangles) are an historical reference; they were taken from the coat of arms borne by the Knights of Hundem.
 The hart’s antlers refer to the wealth of red deer in the Kirchhundem area.
-The Wolfsangel symbolizes the community’s agricultural character.
+The Wolfsangel symbolizes the municipality’s agricultural character.

 Town partnerships

 Since 1989 there has been a partnership arrangement with the French town of Houplines.
-The partner community lies in the northeast of France near Lille.
+The partner municipality lies in the northeast of France near Lille.
 Contacts between Kirchhundem and Houplines take place mainly at the club level.
-On the occasion of a visit by members of the Kirchhundem municipal council to Houplines in November 2006, a new housing estate there called the Résidence Kirchhundem was dedicated by both communities’ mayors.
+On the occasion of a visit by members of the Kirchhundem municipal council to Houplines in November 2006, a new housing estate there called the Résidence Kirchhundem was dedicated by both municipalities’ mayors.
 To strengthen the town partnership, the club Freunde von Houplines ("Friends of Houplines") has been founded.